lambdaprime/dope4j/README.md

 `-imagePath=<path>` - path to input image file or folder.
 In case of folder `dope4j` will search it for image files

-`-showVerticesBeliefs=<true|false>` - for each image show all vertices detected during inference step.
+`-showVerticesBeliefs=<true|false>` - for each image show all 8 vertices detected during inference step.
 They all part of Belief Maps.
 There is one Belief Map per vertex.

-`-showCenterPointBeliefs=<true|false>` - for each image show all center points detected during inference step.
+`-showCenterPointBeliefs=<true|false>` - for each image show all N center points detected during inference step.
 They all part of single Belief Map.

+`-showAffinityFields=<true|false>` - for each image show all Affinity Fields detected for all 8 vertices during inference step.
+Every Affinity Field is a vector field where each vector points towards center point.

 # Documentation